-A student who wishes to withdraw from the IBMS Graduate Program should inform the Director of the student's discipline that a request for withdrawal is about to be submitted to the IBMS Program Director, and discuss whether the request should be for a complete break from the Program, or if a Leave of Absence is more appropriate.
-The student must then submit a written request to the IBMS Program Director, who will forward the request to the Dean of the GSBS, with copies to the IBMS
+A student who wishes to withdraw from the IBMS Graduate Program should confer with the Director of the student's discipline in order to establish the circumstances resulting in the decision to withdraw, and if the student should consider whether a complete break from the Program is appropriate, or if a Leave of Absence is more appropriate.
+The student must then submit a written request to the IBMS COGS Chair, with copy to the Director of the student's discipline.
+The COGS Chair will forward the request to the Dean of the GSBS.
+The step-by-step procedure for requesting LOA is as follows: